 Drive sales on autopilot with ecommerce-focused featuresSee Features

-With 92% of customers saying online reviews impact their purchasing decisions, retailers can’t afford to ignore them nowadays.
+92% of customers say that online reviews impact their purchasing decisions, meaning that retailers can’t afford to ignore product review email anymore.

-But a standard, predictable “leave a review” message likely won’t bring you the stunning results you seek.
+But the standard, predictable review request email likely won’t bring you the stunning results you seek.
 Hundreds of brands send that same email.
-Why should customers spend their time writing a review for you and not others?
+Why should customers spend their time and leave reviews for you and not others?

 Keep reading to learn how to make your “leave a review” messages more engaging, how to include them seamlessly in communication with your audience, and ways to curb negative reviews by creating a better customer experience.

-Although the vast majority of customers read online reviews, less than half of them actually write reviews.
+Although the vast majority of customers read online reviews, less than half of them actually write or leave reviews.
 For retailers, finding ways to increase customer participation is critical.

-When creating your message, step into their shoes and answer yourself–why should I open this email?
-What value for the customer lies in this message?
+When creating your product review email, step into their shoes and answer yourself–why should I open this email?
+What value for the customer lies in this review request?

 Although saying to customers you appreciate them is important, think of creating more tangible value, for example, by offering a discount on the next purchase or entering them into a drawing.
 These incentives may be the motivation customers need to boost product reviews.